EmmanuelMasavoDjegou/Resume/README.md

 ## Work Experience

-**Principal Writer @ NEXUS AI: THE BLOG (_Jan 2025 - Present_)**
-- Lead content creation, exploring the intersection of:
-  - **Mathematics, Probability, and Statistics** — the foundation of innovations.
-  - **AI, ML, and DL** — shaping the future of predictive analytics.
-  - **Cloud and Quantum Computing** — redefining problem-solving and scalability.
-- Provide insights on how these fields converge to reshape reality and drive the future.
-- For a comprehensive overview, visit my [Medium Page](https://medium.com/@emmanueldjegou5).

 **Graduate Research Assistant in Statistics @ Missouri S&T (_January 2024 - May 2024_)**
 - Developed a teaching effectiveness measure using student performance data and ICC with mixed effects models in R.
 - Found minimal impact of professors on student grades and no significant correlation with SET scores.
 - Investigated the validity of Student Evaluation of Teaching (SET) surveys for predicting teaching effectiveness.
-- Provided insights into the reliability of SET assessments.
   ![AALHE Poster](https://github.com/user-attachments/assets/99c6312b-da39-4f25-b4c3-e200b5caf028)

 **KaggleX Advisor @ Kaggle (_Aug 2021 - Present_)**
 - Mentored underrepresented data scientists and analyzed economic growth factors in Mexico using Excel and Tableau.
 - Hosted a workshop on "Predictive Modeling with Machine Learning for Customer Churn Analysis" for 100+ participants.
 - Completed 15+ data science projects in Engineering, Healthcare, Marketing, Insurance, and Finance.
-- Demonstrated strong data analysis skills across diverse domains.
   ![KaggleXPromotionalBanner](https://github.com/user-attachments/assets/8e9f946c-f6dd-4566-bb39-5284616cbe55)

 **Graduate Teaching Assistant in Statistics @ Missouri S&T (_Aug 2021 - Present_)**